Skip to main content

 Key principle: If the agent needs to act as you or access your personal accounts, you must connect those Actions yourself.

-Step 2: Connect your Actions
+Connect Your Actions

-• Open the Actions Directory
+• Open the Actions Directory by clicking on the > symbol in the top-right corner

 • Select the appropriate Actions